ancuongnguyen07/ClonedSISU/README.md

 And the program will also have these utility classes:

-- `JsonReader` : reading user info from JSON files to create `User` objects
+- `JsonReader` : reading user info from JSON files to create `User` objects, using TypeAdapter to convert data in JSON files to Java objects
-- `JsonWriter` : writing info of `User` objects to JSON files
+- `JsonWriter` : writing info of `User` objects to JSON files, , using TypeAdapter to convert data in JSON files to Java objects
 - `APIFetcher`

 ### **Data Handling**